Improwised/kb.repairrabbit.github.io/content/appointments/How-to-prepone-or-postpone-the-appointment.md

 customer needs to Log in to the Repair Rabbit.

-Go to Appointments
+Appointments
 ![How to prepone or postpone the appointments?](/images/appointments/how_to_prepone_or_postpone_appointments/go_to_appointments.png)

 Search the customer
 ![How to prepone or postpone the appointments?](/images/appointments/how_to_prepone_or_postpone_appointments/search_the_customer_to_edit.png)

-click "edit"
+"Edit"
 ![How to prepone or postpone the appointments?](/images/appointments/how_to_prepone_or_postpone_appointments/click_edit.png)

-select date or time to change the appointment
+Select date or time to change the appointment
 ![How to prepone or postpone the appointments?](/images/appointments/how_to_prepone_or_postpone_appointments/select_date_and_time.png)

-click "save"
+"Save"
 ![How to prepone or postpone the appointments?](/images/appointments/how_to_prepone_or_postpone_appointments/click_save.png)